 Lastly, set yourself mini goals.
 By doing so, you’re being realistic and once you achieve them, you’ll feel ready to tackle the big ones.
 And you never know by taking it in small stages, you could even achieve the bigger target without realising!

 Think positively and be mindful

-If you want to explore mindfulness even more, go along to one of the regular Mindfulness Meditation Sessions run by the University’s Counselling Service.
+You can also consider using mindfulness to help improve your levels of positivity.
+If you want to explore mindfulness even more, why not pop along to one of the regular Mindfulness Meditation Sessions?

 Take some time away and do something you enjoy

 If you feel like you’re in a rut, take some time to do something you enjoy.
 Quite often we need to break-up moments of boredom or gloom with something we enjoy.
 Think about when you’re studying for your exams and how you need to balance it out with things that can help you relax.
 So, instead of worrying or getting frustrated with a lack of motivation – go out and do something you enjoy.